sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   hours while coding and not sleeping.

 So there you have it!
 Those are my tips on how to win a hackathon.
 Hopefully they've been helpful for you.
+Do you think I've missed something?
+Do you have any additional tips?
+Comment your thoughts below!

 Happy hacking!

 -------------------------------------------------------------------------------